KgomoTokelo/PROG6212POE-PART-2ContractMonthlyClaimsSystem/README.md

 2. **Submission:** Lecturers submit claims through the web interface.
 3. **Verification:** Programme Coordinators review the claims and either verify or reject them.
 4. **Approval:** Programme Managers review verified claims and either approve for payment or reject them.
-5. **HR Oversight:** HR can manage employee information, track claims, and ensure compliance with organizational guidelines.
+5. **HR Oversight:** HR can manage employee information, track claims, and add and delete users.
 6. **Decline/Reject:** Any claim not meeting the required guidelines can be declined or rejected.

 ## Technologies Used
 - ASP.NET Core MVC
 - C#
 - Entity Framework Core
+- Identity Framework
-- SQLite Database
+- SQL Database(SSMS)

-## License
-This project is open-source and free to use.